psychemedia/island-storynotes/carus-wilson/setting-the-scene.md

 The Mayor said the next health was that of the Rev. E. D. Scott, the Vicar of Cariabrooke, whose desire at all times was do that which would prove of advantage to them, and add to their general contentment here and happiness hereafter.
 The gentleman would make a most important announcement but before doing so they would have the gratification of drinking his health — (great cheering ).

-The Rev. E. D. Scott returned thanks for the compliment, and added it would ill become him on a day like that to delay them but he would simply say that he would consent, with all his heart, to a separation of Newport from the Vicarage of Carisbrooke— (enthusiaatic cheering).
+The Rev. E. D. Scott returned thanks for the compliment, and added it would ill become him on a day like that to delay them but he would simply say that he would consent, with all his heart, to a separation of Newport from the Vicarage of Carisbrooke— (enthusiastic cheering).

-The Rev. Bursar of Queen's College, Oxford, said an application had been made to them that they should forward the separation of Newport from the united parishes of Carisbrooke and Northwood, and appropriate a portion of the great tithes toward its endowment, and that proposition they had unhesitatingly accepted— (loud cheera), and, acting upon the advice of the Lord Bishop of the diocese, they had resolved that means shoukld be taken towards erecting Newport to a separate parish— (cheers).
+The Rev. Bursar of Queen's College, Oxford, said an application had been made to them that they should forward the separation of Newport from the united parishes of Carisbrooke and Northwood, and appropriate a portion of the great tithes toward its endowment, and that proposition they had unhesitatingly accepted— (loud cheers), and, acting upon the advice of the Lord Bishop of the diocese, they had resolved that means shoukld be taken towards erecting Newport to a separate parish— (cheers).

 The Mayor rose to propose the health of the Rev. Mr Connor, minister of St. Thomas's, who came amongst them when bereft of a pastor whom they all knew and esteemed, had to put his shoulder to the wheel, and had to work hard in the good cause in which they were embarked— (cheers).